Guided Tour of the Pathway Logic model of Mycobacterial Mycolic Acid Biosynthesis

 Find in silico knock-out for enzymes using "Avoids"

 Let us see the effect of in silico single knock-out of an enzyme of Mtb.
 This enzyme is MmaA4, a methyltransferase.
-It is required for introducing the distal-branch methyl group in the formation of trans-oxygenated methoxy and keto meroacids [ 15653820 ].- Return to the original graph window - InitialNet for TB-mycolic-acid.
+It is required for introducing the distal-branch methyl group in the formation of trans-oxygenated methoxy and keto meroacids [ 15653820 ].

 - Reset the goal selection: select the "Selections tab" (on the right of the information panel) and click the button labeled Reset All Selections at the bottom.